handsontable/handsontable/docs/content/guides/getting-started/setting-options.md

   colHeaders: true,
   // mid-level column options overwrite the top-level grid options
   columns: [
-    // each cell in the first (by physical index) column is editable {
+    // each cell in the first column is editable
+    {
       readOnly: false,
       className: '',